-Summary of benefits for the Value Plan of the Mail Handlers Benefit Plan - 2009
+Summary of Standard Option benefits for the Mail Handlers Benefit Plan - 2010

 Do not rely on this chart alone.
 All benefits are subject to the definitions, limitations, and exclusions in this brochure.
 On this page we summarize specific expenses we cover; for more detail, look inside.